 We need to update some of our equipment in our dental clinic.
-We need to purchase 2 piezzoelectric ultrasonic scalers for our students to use in clinic on their patients.
+We need to purchase 5 piezzoelectric ultrasonic scalers for our students to use in clinic on their patients.
 We need to update /repair all of the clinic cabinet locks.
-Our operator and restorative chairs are going to need repairs and updates. the restorative chairs (6) are 23 years old and in need of replacement.
+Our operator and restorative chairs are going to need repairs and updates, we are including those in our requests. the restorative chairs (6) are 23 years old and in need of replacement.
 The waiting room furniture is aged and 23 years old needs updated and replaced.